MartinKoethSoftware/MartinKoethSoftware/README.md

 Machine Learning Optimization:
 Actively engaged in enhancing my machine learning skills and techniques.
-MERN Stack Development:
+Webdevelopment:
-Learning and implementing the MERN Stack to create a compelling and versatile portfolio.
+Learning and implementing react, express.js, node.js and mySql to create a compelling and versatile portfolio.

 ## Connect With Me